-The original Tomb Raider was launched on October 25, 1996, and is one of the top-selling games for PC, Sega Saturn, and PlayStation and also the best-selling Tomb Raider game till 2013, which was when its newer version was launched.
+The original Tomb Raider was launched on February 25, 1996, and is one of the top-selling games for PC, Sega Saturn, and PlayStation and also the best-selling Tomb Raider game till 2013, which was when its newer version was launched.
 Since 1996, Lara Croft and her signature dual pistols have left the world in awe.
-The graphics that the Tomb Raider has right now might seem outdated.
-However, during the 90s era, the 3D format was considered to be out-of-the-world.

 Tomb Raider II